 Patrick’s voice startles me, and I yelp in alarm when the coffee splashes on my chest.

 Fuck.
 He said something earlier and stupid me, I haven’t been paying attention.
 “Sir?”
 I say, grabbing some napkins and mopping the coffee from my shirt.

 “I said,” Patrick said, not bothering to hide the irritation in his voice, “do you have the contract from legal?”

 “Yes, sir.”
 I reach for the printout of the contract.
 Thank goodness I thought to get a hard copy of it, because the next half hour is spent finalizing modifications to the contract and it’s easier for me to write directly on the pages.

 My clothes feel sticky with the coffee soaked through them, and I wish I could clean myself up.
 Thankfully, the coffee wasn’t hot enough to burn but I still feel uncomfortable.

-Alistair and Stanhope don’t adjourn until another half hour later.
+Patrick and Stanhope don’t adjourn until another half hour later.
 I slump down in my seat in relief after they’d all hang up.
 My boss gives me some final instructions, and doesn’t even give me his usual grunt of acknowledgement when I say, “Have a great weekend, Mr. Brighton-Smith.”